-Unlike the mouse ports, keyboard ports and printer ports this motherboard does not have built in video facilities and therefore requires a video card for one of the expansion slots.
-Your monitor will attach directly to that video card.
-This motherboard supports video cards for PCI and ISA slots but is also equipped with an Accelerated Graphics Port (AGP).
+This motherboard supports video cards for PCI slots but is also equipped with an Accelerated Graphics Port (AGP).
 An AGP card will take advantage of AGP technology for improved video efficiency and performance, especially with 3D graphics.

-CNR (Communication Network Riser) Slot(AMR type)
+CNR (Communication Network Riser) Slot (AMR Type only)